Eddy Merckx: Retirement

 Following his exit from racing, Merckx opened up Eddy Merckx Cycles on 28 March 1980 in Brussels.
 The initial workers that were hired for the factory were trained by Ugo De Rosa, a notable bike maker, before starting.
 The company almost went bankrupt at one point and was also caught up in a tax repayment controversy.
 Merckx would spend time giving input on the models as they were being produced.
 Despite the financial problems the brand became highly regarded and successful, being used by several top-level cycling teams in the 1980s and 1990s.
-Merckx stepped down as CEO in 2008 and sold most of his shares, but still tests the bikes that are created and has some input.
+Merckx stepped down as CEO in 2008 and sold most of his shares, but continued to test the bikes that were created and had some input.
 Cycling journalist Sam Dansie believes that Eddy Merckx Cycles has maintained a presence as an elite bicycle due to its adoption of new methods over time.
 As of January 2015, the business is still based in Belgium and distributes to over twenty-five countries.

 Merckx managed the Belgian national team world championships for eleven years, between 1986 and 1996.
 He acted as the race director for the Tour of Flanders for a brief period of time.
 He temporarily sponsored a youth developmental team with CGER Bank, a team that featured his son Axel.
 He helped organize the Grand Prix Eddy Merckx, which started out as an invitation only individual time trial event, later becoming a two-man time trial event.
 The event folded after 2004 due to riders' lack of interest.

 He played a pivotal role in getting the Tour of Qatar started in 2002.
 In 2001 Hamad bin Khalifa Al Thani, the former Emir of Qatar, reached out to Merckx and told him of his interest in starting a bicycle race to show off his country.
 Merckx then contacted then Union Cycliste Internationale (UCI) president Hein Verbruggen, who checked out Qatar's roads.
 Following a successful inspection, Merckx contacted the Amaury Sport Organisation about working with him planning the race; they agreed in 2001.
 Merckx officially co-owned the race with Dirk De Pauw and helped organize it until the race was cancelled before the 2017 edition due to financial reasons.
 In addition, Merckx also helped Qatar secure the right to host the 2016 UCI Road World Championships, as well as designing the race route for the road race.
 Merckx briefly co-owned and helped start the Tour of Oman in 2010.
 In 2015, Merckx said later that although he was not racing, he knew would still be involved with the sport "as a bike builder, first in the factory and now as an ambassador."
 In November 2017, it was announced that Merckx and his partner Dirk De Pauw split with Tour of Oman organizer ASO following an undisclosed dispute.